microsoft/nni/docs/en_US/Tutorial/QuickStart.rst

    trainingService:                    # Configure the training platform
       platform: local

-Experiment config reference could be found `here <../reference/experiment_config.rst>`__\ .
+Experiment config reference could be found `here <../reference/experiment_config.rst>`__.

 .. _nniignore:

 ..
-Note:: If you are planning to use remote machines or clusters as your :doc:`training service <../TrainingService/Overview>`, to avoid too much pressure on network, we limit the number of files to 2000 and total size to 300MB.
+Note:: If you are planning to use remote machines or clusters as your :doc:`training service <../TrainingService/Overview>`, to avoid too much pressure on network, NNI limits the number of files to 2000 and total size to 300MB.
 If your codeDir contains too many files, you can choose which files and subfolders should be excluded by adding a ``.nniignore`` file that works like a ``.gitignore`` file.
 For more details on how to write this file, see the `git documentation <https://git-scm.com/docs/gitignore#_pattern_format>`__.

-*Example:* :githublink:`config.yml <examples/trials/mnist-pytorch/config.yml>` and :githublink:`.nniignore <examples/trials/mnist-pytorch/.nniignore>`
+*Example:* :githublink:`config_detailed.yml <examples/trials/mnist-pytorch/config_detailed.yml>` and :githublink:`.nniignore <examples/trials/mnist-pytorch/.nniignore>`

-All the code above is already prepared and stored in :githublink:`examples/trials/mnist-pytorch/ <examples/trials/mnist-pytorch>`.
+All the code above is already prepared and stored in :githublink:`examples/trials/mnist-pytorch/<examples/trials/mnist-pytorch>`.

 Step 4: Launch the Experiment